Bill Saffo

-Bill Saffo (born Vassilios Avgerinos Saffo; 1960) is an American politician and real estate businessman serving as the current mayor of Wilmington, North Carolina.
+Bill Saffo (born Vassilios Avgerinos Saffo; August 21, 1960) is an American politician and real estate businessman serving as the current mayor of Wilmington, North Carolina.
 A member of the Democratic Party, he was elected to the Wilmington City Council in November 2003, serving in the role until his appointment as mayor in December 2006.

-Consecutively winning every election since assuming Wilmington's mayoralty, Saffo is the longest-serving mayor in the city's history, carrying out his eighth term as of 2023.
+Consecutively winning every election since assuming Wilmington's mayoralty, Saffo is the longest-serving mayor in the city's history, having last been reelected in 2025.

 Personal life and education

 Born Vassilios Avgerinos Saffo in 1960, the son of first-generation Greek immigrants, Saffo is a native Wilmingtonian.
 Graduating from John T. Hoggard High School in 1978, he went on to obtain a Bachelor of Arts in political science from the University of North Carolina Wilmington.
 Subsequently, Saffo began working at Hanover Realty Group, a real estate firm founded by his father, Doky Saffo, in 1965.
 In 2010, Hanover Realty merged with Seacoast Realty, Inc., a Coldwell Banker-affiliated company, since operating as Sea Coast Advantage.

 As of May 2023, in addition to the mayoralty, Saffo continues to work as a real estate agent with Sea Coast Advantage.
 He is a member of the St. Nicholas Greek Orthodox Church.